Romea/romea-robot-to-world-localisation-core/README.md

 - localisation/range (romea_localisation_msgs::msg::ObservationRangeStamped)

-    This topic is provided by rtls localisation plugin node and contains range data between follower and leader rtls transceivers
+    This topic is provided by rtls localisation plugin node and contains range observation deduced from ranging data between rtls transceivers embedded on the robot and rtls transceivers located in the infrastructure

 ### 2.2 Published Topics ###